mindscan-de/FutureSQR/Tryouts/README.md

 Make a minimal tomcat based server, and check, whether the dist folder of tryout_0x01 can be used and will serve that application even with deeper url-structures.
 Maybe this will require some rewrite rules?

-## Tryout_0x0?

-User-authentication / user authorization with an angular app.